BendingUnit-22/homotopy-jailbreak/README.md

 4. `JUDGE_PATH` should point to the [HarmBench judge model](https://huggingface.co/cais/HarmBench-Llama-2-13b-cls).
 5. `END` controls how many samples are included in the run, starting from index 0.

-The final output will be a json file, in this format:
+The final output for H-GCG will be a json file saved in `data/llama2` or `data/zephyr`, in the following format:
 ```
 {
   "adv_strings": [